robertmand/FAIR-DaSH/index.md

 > - The history of FAIR including publications and active FAIR projects in the Life Sciences.
 > - The differences between FAIR and Open data.
 > - Why FAIR is important, giving examples where by not using FAIR, data has been made unusable by others.
-> - Through examples, demonstrate how the FAIR principles are used to make a dataset FAIR.
+> - How to make data FAIR through worked examples.
 >
 {: .objectives}